 Colombian Cannabis Laws

 Prior to 2015 medical marijuana was not legal in Colombia.
-In 2015 President Juan Miguel Santos, signed the law to legalize medical marijuana.
+In 2015 President Juan Manuel Santos, signed the law to legalize medical marijuana.
 The law became known as Law 1787.

 On 6 July, 2016, the Congress of the Republic of Colombia approved Law 1787.
 The law created a regulatory framework.
 The framework provides “safe and informed” access for the scientific and medicinal use of marijuana products.